SSC: Coaching centres to be closed for a month from Jan 25

 Education Minister Dipu Moni made the announcement to reporters after a meeting of the National Monitoring and Law and Order Committee on the exams at the Secretariat on Thursday.

-“All coaching centres across the country will remain shut from Jan 25 to Feb 25,” the minister said.
+The minister said all coaching centres across the country will remain shut from Jan 25 to Feb 25 in a bid to create a healthy atmosphere for the exams.

+The SSC theory examinations are to be held from Feb 1 to Feb 21.
+As many as 2,047,771 students will sit for the secondary school completion examinations at 3,512 centres, Dipu Moni said.

+The practical exam for Music is to be held on Feb 26, while the other practical exams will be held between Feb 27 and Mar 12.

 More stories